The Ultimate Guide to Planning an Outdoor Wedding

 1. Know Your Limits

-Planning an outdoor wedding can be a lot more time consuming and complicated than an indoors celebration, so think carefully about how many hours and how much effort you’re realistically able to put towards your big day.
+Planning an outdoor wedding can be a lot more time-consuming and complicated than an indoor celebration, so think carefully about how many hours and how much effort you’re realistically able to put towards your big day.

 If you are time-poor but really can’t imagine saying “I do” indoors, you might want to consider hiring a wedding planner.
-Choose them carefully based on how many other outdoor weddings they have organised and planned.
-You want someone who’s a pro at all things al fresco.
+Choose them carefully based on how many other outdoor weddings they have organized and planned.
+You want someone who’s a pro at all things alfresco.

 2. Think About The Season

 The UK is not the Caribbean unfortunately.
 So think carefully about your wedding date before you decide to go ahead with an outdoor party.

 A summer wedding is obviously a natural choice for taking place outdoors, but the UK often has beautiful weather in spring and balmy days in early autumn too, so you may be able to look outside the classic and busy months of June, July, and August.

 Just remember that in the end, the registrar has the final say on whether they think the weather and temperature are sensible for an outdoor wedding to go ahead.
 So if he or she says no, you have to accept this decision, even if you’d be happy to shiver through the vows.